professor2004h/ApraNova-FT/ENABLE_GITHUB_PAGES.md

 When GitHub Pages is enabled correctly, you'll see:

+- ✅ In Settings → Pages: Source shows "GitHub Actions"
+- ✅ In Actions tab: Green checkmark on "Deploy Jekyll site to Pages"
-- ✅ Green box saying: "Your site is published at https://prempp.github.io/ApraNova/"
+- ✅ In Settings → Pages: "Your site is live at https://prempp.github.io/ApraNova/"
-- ✅ A link to visit your site
+- ✅ A "Visit site" button
-- ✅ Build status showing "Active"

 ---